carlotatrx/dataprep/readme.md

 All processed stations and extra files can be found in `/home/ccorbella/scratch2_symboliclink/files/station_timeseries_preprocessed/`.

 The preprocessing and controls or whatever is done with the `daily_means.ipynb` script.
+If for some station one of the variables is found in two pre-processed files (i.e. in USB_stick folder and in station_timeseries_preprocessed folder), it means that the data are the same (unless otherwise specified) and any can therefore be used.

+Descriptions and problems in OneDrive excel `stations_1806-1850`.

 ### València